GradienceTeam/Gradience/README.md

 You can see the meaning of Gradience on [Wiktionary](https://en.wiktionary.org/wiki/gradience).

-The icon represents: _A Paint Roller repainting an Adwaita window, keeping it's functionality._
+The icon represents: _A Paint Roller repainting an Adwaita window, keeping its functionality._

 ##  🖌️ About the "Pretty Purple"